Gift Letters For Your Mortgage: A Guide

 [Donor signature] Date

-Lenders need to know the money you use for your down payment is yours, not a loan.
-This can create problems if you want to use a large gift to pay for your down payment.
+When you apply for a mortgage, lenders need to know the money you use for your down payment is yours, and not an undisclosed loan.
 You’ll need to get a gift letter from the person who gives you money.
 A gift letter assures your lender that the sudden influx of cash in your account is a gift and not a loan.
-Your lender might also ask your donor for withdrawal slips from the transaction.
-Your donor needs to file a gift tax return if they give you more than $15,000 in 2019.